-Online purchases of Museum admission tickets, event tickets, and course registrations
+Online purchases of Museum admission tickets, event tickets, course registrations and archival scans

 MoMA uses third-party vendors to administer and process your online purchase of admission tickets to the Museum.
-We also work with third-party contractors to process ticketing for certain events or registration for certain courses.
+We also work with third-party contractors to process ticketing or registration for certain events and courses.
+MoMA also uses third-party vendors to process your online purchase of scans from MoMA’s archives.
 MoMA requires its vendors to maintain the security of the information which you provide to them and restricts the vendors from using this information in any way not expressly authorized by MoMA.

 From time to time, MoMA may invite you to participate in surveys posted on the MoMA website or sent to you by email.
 You may decide whether you wish to complete such surveys, which may ask about your background, occupation, or similar questions.
 We use this information to help us better understand our audience, which in turn allows us to better meet your needs and interests.
 Information collected in these surveys is never sold or rented to third parties for marketing purposes, but we may share it with outside vendors to analyze the information we collect (see “Use of third-party service providers” below).

 MoMA will occasionally offer visitors the opportunity to participate in online contests or sweepstakes.
 If you choose to enter, you may need to provide your name and email address so that we may contact you in connection with the contest.
 We may also request that you provide us with certain other information, such as your zip code and state of residence.